Review: 44 Inch Square Tail Custom.

 If you live in the East Coast of Australia as I do, you might be aware of the explosion of mid length twin fin surfboard designs, particularly amid the bearded and bunned byronocrachy types that seem to be slowly radiating their territory outwards from their trust fund purchased, white floored, instaperfect abodes.

-The queen bee of this proliferation is Torren Martyn, and incredibly talented bunned, bumfluffed and adored surfer from, well, Byron Bay.
+The queen bee of this proliferation is Torren Martyn, an incredibly talented, bunned, bumfluffed and adored surfer from, well, Byron Bay.

 Turns out a lot of volume and rail length is actually really fun to ride!